-Have a house with water damage and need to sell it?
+Have a water damage house and need to sell it?
 You can – here’s how.

 Water damage happens!
 Unfortunately, one of its best places to reside is in homes — your home!
 Thirty-seven percent of homeowners have suffered losses due to water damage, and 98% of homeowners say they have experienced a water issue in their basement at some point.